joyyjiang/dash-bayesian-ab-test/README.md

 # dash-bayesian-ab-test
 This web app interprets your Bayesian AB testing result.
+It can be accessed at https://dash-bayesian-ab-test.herokuapp.com/

 ## Assumptions:
 1. It's built for ab testings that have binary outcomes, eg conversion, retention, click-through, customer complaint etc. The binary outcomes' successes are modeled as binomial distribution with parameter p. p itself follows beta distribution.